Lake Titicaca, Bolivia

 Feel free to bring full-sized checked baggage, however when we depart on the tour, we have space in the support truck to accommodate one carry-on size piece of luggage per participant.
 Whatever you decide to not take we'll store for safe-keeping until we return.
 Keep in mind that all of our bikes come equipped with a medium-sized, waterproof case located on the rear rack of the bike, which participants can use to carry items such as rain gear, extra gloves, snacks and the like.
 Here’s a good starter list of important things to bring:

 All of our bikes are insured according to the requirements of Bolivian law.
 This means that the rider (and passenger) and third parties are covered for medical costs up to $3,500 per person.
-That being said it’s a good idea to check if your insurance provider covers you while traveling abroad, if not, looking into traveler insurance is good idea though it isn’t something that we require.
-If you’re not sure where to look, World Nomads is a very well known and well-respected provider with good coverage for a reasonable price.
+That being said, we also require proof of insurance from each participant that covers the participant in the event of an accident or emergency while traveling abroad, specifically riding a 650cc motorcycle.
+If your insurance provider doesn't covers you for such activities, you'll need to purchase travelers insurance, Travelers insurance providers are prevalent, World Nomads is one option and is a very well known and well-respected travelers insurance provider with good coverage for a reasonable price and a few options to choose from.

 Before you receive your motorcycle you will need to sign a responsibility waiver form where you will agree that Bolivia Motorcycle Adventures will not be held responsible for any accidents, illnesses or the loss, theft or damage of any personal items.